CPRS Endorsements

 CPRS-J

-The “J” endorsement on a Peer Recovery Specialist’s certification indicates that the CPRS self-identifies as someone with lived experience of justice involvement who has completed the required advanced training in providing peer support to other justice-involved individuals.
+The “J” endorsement on indicates that the CPRS self-identifies as having lived experience of justice involvement and has completed an additional 32-hour CPRS-J training to provide peer support to other justice-involved individuals.

 Eligibility